-Government-Wide Financial Statements - The reporting model includes financial statements prepared using full accrual accounting for all of the government's activities.
+Governmental Activities Financial Statements - The reporting model includes financial statements prepared using full accrual accounting for all of the government's activities.
 This approach includes not just current assets and liabilities but also capital assets and long-term liabilities (such as buildings and general obligation debt).
-The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the non-fiduciary activities of the Primary Government and its component units.
+The governmental activities financial statements (i.e., the statement of net position and the statement of activities) report information on all of the non-fiduciary activities of the Primary Government and its component units.
 For the most part, the effect of inter-fund activity has been removed from these statements.
 Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on fees and charges for support.
-Likewise, the Primary Government is reported separately from certain legally separate component units for which the Primary Government is financially accountable.
+Likewise, the Primary Government is financially accountable.

-Statement of Net Position - The Statement of Net Position is designed to display the financial position of the Primary Government (government and business-type activities) and its discretely presented component units.
-Governments will report all capital assets in the government-wide Statement of Net Position and will report depreciation expense - the cost of "using up" capital assets - in the Statement of Activities.
+Statement of Net Position - The Statement of Net Position is designed to display the financial position of the Primary Government.
+Governments will report all capital assets in the governmental activities Statement of Net Position and will report depreciation expense - the cost of "using up" capital assets - in the Statement of Activities.
 The net position of a government will be broken down into three categories - 1) net investment in capital assets; 2) restricted; and 3) unrestricted.

-Statement of Activities - The government-wide Statement of Activities reports expenses and revenues in a format that focuses on the cost of each of the government's functions.
+Statement of Activities - The governmental activities Statement of Activities reports expenses and revenues in a format that focuses on the cost of each of the government's functions.
 The expense of individual functions is compared to the revenues generated directly by the function (for instance, through user charges or intergovernmental grants).